macintacos/site/.github/ISSUE_TEMPLATE/feature_request.md

 name: Propose a change
 about: Suggest an idea/change for this project
 title: "⚡️ change_title"
-labels: '📨 Needs Triage'
+labels: "\U0001F4E8 Needs Triage"
-assignees: 'macintacos'
+assignees: macintacos

 ---

 ## Idea